ungoldman/yokel/readme.md

 inspired by [prose], [jekyll], [editdata], [scully], [mulder], [rainbows]

-git deployments
+- git deployments
+- cli/api template based page generation
+- markdown wysiwigs
-cli/api template based page generation markdown wysiwigs updates are just commits drafts are maybe secretly PRs don't show the user what they don't need to know
+- page updates are just commits
+- drafts are maybe secretly PRs
+- never show the user what they don't need to know
+- git/github is for developers
+- developers are not normal people
+- no one should have to deal with low-level stuff to make a decent site
+- basically jekyll but wordpress but node but choo

 now i just have to write it